Santa Monica Laws, no alcohol, smoking or dogs allowed on the beach.

 We are under BULA modified rules.

 All games are 2M/2F.
 If only one woman is present, you must play 2M/1F, there is no 3/1 option.
-All players who play in the tournament should play at least two games to be eligible to play in the tournament.
+All players must play at least two games to be eligible to play in the tournament.
 If you, or someone on your team has a friend coming to town and you want them to play for just one week, that person should be on your original roster.
 If a team is caught/reported to have played with non-rostered players, they will forfeit those games.
 There is no size limit to teams.
 Final rosters for the A division are due before the 2nd weekend of games.
 Final rosters for the B division are due by Thanksgiving.

 One timeout per half plus a floater.
 Timeouts may not be taken during the cap.
 See the rule about timeouts at the bottom of this page.

 * Out of timeouts isn’t always a turnover.
 If a thrower attempts to call a time out with none remaining (or during a hard or soft cap), play stops.
 The marker shall add two (2) seconds to the stall count before restarting play with a check.
 If this results in a stall count of six (6) or above, this is a stall-out, and a turnover.
 If there is no stall count, the defense may begin the stall count coming in ’stalling three.’

 First game starts at 10AM.
 Team must be assembled by 10:15 and playing by 10:30.
 At 10:30, a non-assembled team, consisting of less than 3 players, including at least one female, will be assessed 1 point and 1 additional point every 5 minutes thereafter.
 So you might as well play shorthanded.